 Our staff of peer support specialists are trained as peer navigators, eager to help members of our Peer Center connect to needed resources and employment.

-People at Amistad make meaningful friendships.
-Amistad has a welcoming community feel.
+People make meaningful friendships at Amistad.
+The Peer Support and Recovery Center has a welcoming community feel.

 We are located in Portland's West End.